-- Portokalopita is a Greek orange phyllo cake made with fresh orange juice, phyllo sheets, Greek yogurt, oil, eggs, and sugar.
-I love this Greek dessert because, while it requires delicate phyllo sheets, the purpose is to crumble the phyllo into small pieces, so you won’t need to be as careful with the phyllo sheets.
+Portokalopita is a Greek orange phyllo cake made with fresh orange juice, phyllo sheets, Greek yogurt, oil, eggs, and sugar.
+I love this Greek dessert because, while it requires delicate phyllo sheets, the purpose is to crumble the phyllo into small pieces, so you won’t need to be as careful with them.

 Phyllo sheets are usually found in the freezer section at the grocery store.
-For this recipe, the phyllo needs to be dry so that you’re able to break it into smaller pieces before mixing it in with the other ingredients.
+For this recipe, the phyllo needs to be dry to break it into smaller pieces before mixing it with the other ingredients.

 If you’re planning to make this recipe, then you’ll need to thaw out the box of phyllo in your fridge overnight.
 Portokalopita is made with phyllo sheets instead of all-purpose flour.
-So for best results, the phyllo needs to be completely dry before preparing the cake mixture.
+So, for best results, the phyllo must be completely dry before preparing the cake mixture.

 It’s important to note that when you get to the final step of adding the cooled syrup to the warm cake, the syrup needs to be cold (or at least room temperature), and the cake should be warm.
 Alternatively, the syrup can be hot and the cake cool, but the goal is for the syrup to absorb into the cake.

-Fresh orange juice is recommended for this recipe, but if you’d like to have some extra orange juice on hand or you’re in a hurry, then you can use no-pulp orange juice from the grocery store.
+Fresh orange juice is recommended for this recipe, but if you’d like to have extra orange juice on hand or are in a hurry, you can use no-pulp orange juice from the grocery store.
 However, the orange zest is key to the flavour of this recipe, so don’t leave it out.

 I have the best results with 5% plain Greek yogurt when making this recipe.
 I would recommend using plain Greek yogurt.
-A higher fat yogurt is preferred but if you can only find 2% yogurt then that’s ok too!
-Greek yogurt adds moisture to the cake, and you can’t taste it once the cake is baked.
+A higher-fat yogurt is preferred, but if you can only find 2% yogurt, then that’s ok too!
+Greek yogurt adds moisture to the cake, and you can’t taste it once it is baked.